lucianomartini/texasflood/README.md

 Important: Test first on a VM because that can break your system if you make a mistake, or if your distro are not fully compatible.

-1. To use texasflood you must have SysVinit installed.  (for debian this means apt install sysvinit-core, we recommend devuan)
+1. To use texasflood you must have SysVinit installed.  (for debian this means apt install sysvinit-core, for better results we recommend devuan)
 2. After the clone, copy all this files to / in the right paths.
 For example the files that you see in texasflood/sbin, must be in /sbin.
 3. Then move your /etc/init.d/rc to /etc/init.d/rc-backup (this can depends on your distro).
 4. After that just create a link ln -sf /sbin/texasflood-core to /etc/init.d/rc